Schmoozing with Schwartzenegger, and

-In the time before digital cameras, I had a home darkroom and passable photography skills.
-WhiIe working in communications for state government, I became someone the Governor's Office staff or other agency officials would call upon to memorialize special non-public events, or sometimes shoot minor public ceremonies the media might find too trifling to attend.
+WhiIe working in communications and media relations for state agencies I became someone the Governor's Office staff or other department officials would call upon to memorialize special in-house events, or to make sure someone photographed the kinds of ceremonies the media might find too trifling to attend.
 Here I give you some of those 'til-now undisclosed shots, with their amusing backstories....
-(MORE)
+(SEE FULL POST)

-At left: An arranged meeting for a star-struck fan with his hero Arnold Schwartzeneggar in Governor Richard Snelling's inner chambers.
+Above: A meeting arranged for a star-struck fan with his hero Arnold Schwartzenegger in Governor Richard Snelling's inner chambers.

-And One Lonely Boy Looks for Love (May 2012)
+One Lonely Boy Looks for Love Among the Locals

 One day I plan to have a bumper sticker made that says: I BRAKE FOR STONE WALLS.
 Let the person behind me think about that one.
 When out wandering, if I happen to spot something artfully built of fieldstone - a wall or a landscape feature -- I do like to pull over and have closer look.
 Surprises lurk in the details.
 One Vermont village boasted a wall with rusted farm implements and parts embedded in the structure.
 Was it just a metal-and-rust-lover's design whim?
 Or an agricultural allegory?
 (Would that be an agrigory?)
 If so, here would be that backstory: (MORE)

 A BLOG, BARELY: STORIES WRITTEN NOW AND THEN FOR THIS SITE